bit-gpt/h402/README.md

 Networks:

 - All EVM-compatible chains (Ethereum, Binance Smart Chain, Base, etc.)
+- Solana (mainnet)

 Payment Types:

 - Signed payloads (permit-based tokens like USDC)
 - Broadcasted transactions (for tokens like USDT and native currencies like BNB/ETH)
+- Solana transactions with memo (for SOL and SPL tokens)

 Payment schemes:

 - `exact`: Fixed amount payments with predefined values

 We're actively expanding support for additional networks, tokens, and payment schemes.
-See our [roadmap](#roadmap) for upcoming implementations including Solana, Bitcoin, and new payment models like `upto`, `streamed`, and `subscription`.
+See our [roadmap](#roadmap) for upcoming implementations including Bitcoin, and new payment models like `upto`, `streamed`, and `subscription`.

 ## Protocol